Recoverable Robust Representatives Selection Problems with Discrete Budgeted Uncertainty: Introduction

 with

 and $T_1 \cup \ldots \cup T_K = [n]$ forming a partition of the item set into disjoint sets called parts, where we use the notation $[n]=\{1,2,\ldots,n\}$.
-The special case of $K=1$ is known as the selection problem~\cite{kasperski2015robust}, while the case with $p_j=1$ has been studied as the representatives selection problem~\cite{kasperski2015approximability} or weighted disjoint hitting set problem~\cite{busing2011phd}.
+We will also write $n_j = |T_j|$ to denote the size of part $j\in[K]$.
+The special case of $K=1$ is known as the selection problem (see \cite{kasperski2015robust}), while the case with $p_j=1$ has been studied as the representatives selection problem (see \cite{kasperski2015approximability}) or weighted disjoint hitting set problem (see \cite{busing2011phd}).
+Note that it is easy to solve this problem; sorting items of each part by their costs is already sufficient.

 To follow a robust optimization approach for this problem, we need to specify an uncertainty set $\cU$ containing all cost scenarios against which we wish to prepare.
 The classic (single-stage, min-max) approach is then to consider the problem